 The benefits of drinking copious amounts of water pop up everywhere, from the world of fitness and performance to interviews with celebrities about their beauty secrets and TikToks discussing what it takes to be 'That Girl'.
 So common is this received wisdom that we have already explored whether it's possible to drink too much water, given the current trend for gallon water bottles.

 Underneath all this is the assumption that because we need water to survive, the more of it the better.
 Crucially, it's assumed that the baseline of two litres a day is an absolute minimum.
 But this is based not on fact but on a combination of shoddy science and paid-for research, propelled by our old friend capitalism.
-And at a time when people are more fixated than ever on their health and the concept of wellness, it's vital to interrogate where these truths come from, who they serve and the impact they have on us.
+Only now are studies beginning to reflect the reality: that eight glasses of water a day is excessive for many people.
+At a time when people are more fixated than ever on their health and the concept of wellness, it's vital to interrogate where these truths come from, who they serve and the impact they have on us.

 On a Decoder Ring episode exploring hydration, science writer Christie Aschwanden, who is the author of Good To Go: What The Athlete In All Of Us Can Learn From The Strange Science Of Recovery, says "it’s only a slight overstatement" to say that hydration was "invented".